vs-intersections/intersections/README.md

 SCHEDULE

-Monday

-- ~~Node graph overlay descriptor (ALBERT)~~
-- ~~Mobile hamburger menu (DAVID)~~

-Tuesday
+Wednesday

 - Infinite Scroll mobile navigation (DAVID)
-- ~~Info mobile sidebar expanding/compressing animation (DAVID)~~

-Wednesday

 - ~~Mobile Sidebar expanding/compressing animation (DAVID)~~
 - Link Artists to collab artists (ALBERT)
 - Sidebar content and media (ALBERT)
 - Sidebar title centering (it is not currently centered within the tab) (ALBERT)
-- On Location view, when clicking 'Buffalo Thunder", the Artist field is empty and media and themes are IDs instead of names (ALBERT)
+- ~~On Location view, when clicking 'Buffalo Thunder", the Artist field is empty and media and themes are IDs instead of names (ALBERT)~~
 - ~~On Theme view: click Franklin's in Location, then click Fantasy in Theme - the theme node links are inconsistent (ALBERT)~~
-- Render images in sidebar content (Albert)
+- Render images in sidebar content (ALBERT)
-- Add links for all metadata in sidebar (Albert)
+- Add links for all metadata in sidebar (ALBERT)
-- Graph aspect ratio is fucky: click any dropdown and select something, open sidebar and select something else from dropdown (keep sidebar open), then collapse sidebar (Albert)
+- Graph aspect ratio is fucky: click any dropdown and select something, open sidebar and select something else from dropdown (keep sidebar open), then collapse sidebar (ALBERT)
+- Alphabetically list items in Navbar dropdowns (ALBERT)

 Thursday